DuleDudule/RAG-tutor/README.md

 ```bash
 cp .env.example .env
 ```
-If you're going for local execution set the appropriate variables to "local".
+If you're going for local execution set the LLM_MODE and EMBEDDING_MODE to "local".
 Pull the model you want to use and set that model name in .env. :
 ```bash
 ollama pull <model_name>
 ```